icewolfz/jiMUD/docs/preferences.md

   - `Character` The character to use when repeating command into multiple commands.
   - `Enable` This will enable command stacking systems and use the command stacking character to know where to break a command into a list commands.
 - `Speedpaths`
-  - `Character` The charcter that is used to determine if the command is a speedpath to expand, default is !
+  - `Character` The character that is used to determine if the command is a speedpath to expand, default is !
   - `Enable` Weather or not to expand speedpaths, if disabled the line is parsed as normal command
   - `Parse` Parse each command as if it was sent from the command line, if disabled each command is sent to the mud as is.
 - `Parse single quotes as strings` Treat single quotes as string encasing, meaning all text found inside single quotes are treated as is and not parsed.